 Take time out to refresh

-Like with most things, a break is always best; especially when you sit down to proofread any piece of content.
-Often after writing a piece of content, whether it’s long or short, we become so engrossed in our work that errors naturally occur.
+Like with most things, taking a break is always best, especially when you sit down to proofread any piece of content after writing it.
+Often when writing a piece of content, whether it’s long or short, we become so engrossed in our work that errors naturally occur.

-When you’ve created your masterpiece, it’s time to get your spell-check on.
-Yep, we know – it’s hard to admit that there could be some grammatical errors in your copy, but mistakes will always occur in some way or another.
+Once you’ve created your masterpiece, it’s time to get your spell-check on.
+Yep, we know – it’s hard to admit that there could be some grammatical errors in our copy, but mistakes will always occur in some way or another.

-Editor on Microsoft Word
+Microsoft Word Editor

-Get a second opinion
+Get a second opinion and pair of eyes

 While giving yourself a break before proofing your own work is one of the best tips for proofreading, it also never hurts to have another person look over your work.
 Teamwork makes the dream work, after all!